Azure/azure-cosmosdb-bulkexecutor-java-getting-started/README.md

 public Builder withMaxMiniBatchSize(int size)

 /**
-* Use the given count to configure max update mini-batch count (specific to bulk update API)
+* Use the given count to configure max update mini-batch count (specific to bulk update API).
 * If not specified will use the default value of 500.
 * @param count specifies the maximum count of update items in a mini-batch used in bulk update API.
 * @return {@link Builder}